Unrecognized

 In terms of living arrangements, the Pitbull Boxer mix is better off in a home with a generous amount of space to express itself comfortably.

-The Pitbull Boxer mix can be prone to ear infections, so it's important to check them regularly, as preventing these painful infections is much easier than curing them.
-Be sure to remove any excess build-up of wax and debris and clean them with a specialised cleanser.
+The Pitbull Boxer mix can be prone to ear infections, so it’s important to check their ears regularly, as preventing these painful infections is much easier than curing them.
+Be sure to remove any excess build-up of wax using a vet-approved cleanser.

 Pitbull Boxer mixes have high levels of energy, and if that enthusiasm isn’t properly reined in, it can show itself in aggressive behaviour like barking.
 It’s important to socialise these dogs properly and be firm and consistent with your training.